STERILE DOSAGE FORM

-These are given in between dermis and epidermis.
-Skin of the left forearms is usually selected for giving the injection.
-Generally 0.1 to 0.2 of parenteral solution is injected by this route . the route is used for diagnostic purpose and for testing the sensitivity of the injectables.
+These are given in between the dermis and epidermis.
+The skin of the left forearms is usually selected for giving the injection.
+Generally, 0.1 to 0.2 of the parenteral solution is injected by this route. the route is used for diagnostic purposes and for testing the sensitivity of the injectables.

 - Hypodermis ( subcutaneous ) injection l